How to Secure DevOps in Microsoft Azure

 Here is the example output from my first test run.
 After loading the toolkit and associated Microsoft Powershell modules, I wanted to run a scan on one of my test subscriptions.

 The interesting thing after the run is that it will produce a CSV report of all findings ranked on severity and passed checks.
 This is shown from my sample test below.

 Pretty cool!
 So, lets try to generate some "Fix It" Microsoft Powershell scripts.
-I accomplish that by utilising the "-GenerateFixScript" flag.
+I accomplish that by utilizing the "-GenerateFixScript" flag.

 Wow! look at that the scripts are automatically generated, and it even looks like I can generate my scan results to an Azure Log Analytics Workspace as well.
 Lets take a look at some of the scripts generated in an IDE.

 Well, here it is in Microsoft Visual Studio Code ready to execute to remediate my security findings!

 Well, let me try a new test.
 I am going to provision a new Azure Virtual Machine and leave RDP open to the world and see what the adjusted scan comes back with.
 While I am waiting on that, I went ahead and downloaded the associated ARM template as well.
 I saw where as an added bonus, I can perform a security scan the ARM template as part of the Toolkit.

 This time on the re-scan, I am going to change the flags and use a different Azure Powershell cmdlet Get-AzSKAzureServicesSecurityStatus.
 Using this new module, I am going to run a deeper scan on that specific Azure Resource Group where I provisioned the Azure Virtual Machine.

 $s = Get-AzSubscription -SubscriptionName 'Pay-As-You-Go'

 Whoah!
 It's doing a deep scan on that resource group with all my Virtual Machine components.